 Choosing Your Oil

-There are all kinds of oils to which hemp flower strains can be added: the common list typically has butter and coconut oil at the top of the list.
+There are all kinds of oils to which hemp flower strains can be added: the common list typically has butter and coconut oil ranked at the top.
 This is partly because both of those products can form into a solid or melt into a thick liquid, making it ideal for infusing other flavors, herbs, cannabinoids, or whatever other consumable ingredients your creative mind wishes to include.

 With both butter and coconut oil, it’s easy to combine it with an equal amount of water, melt it down, add your materials (cannabis, hemp, or even a combination), and let it all cook for a few hours.
 You can then strain out the cooked materials and let the liquid cool back to a solid (an overnight stay in the fridge is a typical procedure); at that point, the water and butter (or coconut oil) are separated, with all the valuable and powerful cannabinoid now infused with the butter (or coconut oil).